Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 What is A Self-inflating Sleeping Pad

-Chances are, you already know what an air mattress is, and you or someone knew has slept on one before.
+Chances are, you already know what an air mattress is, and you or someone else has slept on one before.
 What you might be less familiar with is a self-inflating sleeping pad.
 What is a self-inflating sleeping pad?
-Ultimately, a self-inflating sleeping pad is a layer of compressed foam sandwiched between airtight fabric with a valve that is usually fastened.
-Once you open the valve the foam expands, which sucks air into the mat without any extra effort on your part.
+Ultimately, a self-inflating sleeping pad is a layer of compressed foam sandwiched between airtight fabric and a valve that is usually fastened.
+Once you open the valve, the foam expands, which sucks air into the mat without any extra effort on your part.
 After a couple of minutes, the mat will be semi-firm and ready for you to sleep on in no time.
-Let’s take a look at our categories to see where this option beats out an air mattress.
+Let’s look at our categories to see where this option beats an air mattress.

 KAMUI sleeping pads in tent